Israel declares war and bombards Gaza as fighting rages for second day after Hamas attack

 Civilians on both sides were already paying a high price.
 The Israeli military was evacuating at least five towns close to Gaza.

-A line of Israelis snaked outside a central Israel police station to supply DNA samples and other means that could help identify missing family members.
+A line of people snaked outside a central Israel police station to supply DNA samples and other means that could help identify missing family members.

 Mayyan Zin, a divorced mother of two, said she learned that her two daughters had been abducted when a relative sent her photos from a Telegram group showing them sitting on mattresses in captivity.
 She then found online videos of a chilling scene in her ex-husband’s home in the town of Nahal Oz: Gunmen who had broken in speak to him, his leg bleeding, in the living room near the two terrified, weeping daughters, Dafna, 15, and Ella, 8.
 Another video showed the father being taken across the border into Gaza.